rust-lang/rust/text/0000-kinds-of-allocators.md

      E.g. this is *not* a legal allocator:
      ```rust
      struct MegaEmbedded { pool: [u8; 1024*1024], cursor: usize, ... }
-     impl Allocator for MegaEmbedded { ... }
+     impl Allocator for MegaEmbedded { ... } // INVALID IMPL
      ```
      The latter impl is simply unreasonable (at least if one is intending to satisfy requests by returning pointers into `self.bytes`).

+     Note that an allocator that owns its pool *indirectly* (i.e. does not have the pool's state embedded in the allocator) is fine:
+     ```rust
+     struct MegaIndirect { pool: *mut [u8; 1024*1024], cursor: usize, ... }
+     impl Allocator for MegaIndirect { ... } // OKAY
+     ```

-     (Note of course, `impl Allocator for &mut MegaEmbedded` is in principle *fine*; that would then be an allocator that is an indirect handle to an unembedded pool.)
+     (I originally claimed that `impl Allocator for &mut MegaEmbedded` would also be a legal example of an allocator that is an indirect handle to an unembedded pool, but others pointed out that handing out the addresses pointing into that embedded pool could end up violating our aliasing rules for `&mut`.
+I obviously did not expect that outcome; I would be curious to see what the actual design space is here.)

  5. (for allocator impls and clients) if an allocator is cloneable, the client *can assume* that all clones